 Pediatrics Residency Locations

-SAMMC is comprised of six treatment facilities such as San Antonio Military Medical Center, Fort Sam Houston Primary Care Clinic, McWethy Troop Medical Clinic, Taylor Burk clinic, Center for the Intrepid, and Schertz Medical Home.
+SAMMC is comprised of six treatment facilities such as San Antonio Military Medical Center, CPT Jennifer M. Moreno Primary Care Clinic, McWethy Troop Medical Clinic, SPC Taylor Burk clinic, Center for the Intrepid, and Schertz Medical Home.
 It is a state-of-the-art, 425 bed medical center that originally opened in April 1996 and has recently undergone an extensive revision with the addition of the new tower following Base Realingment and Closure (BRAC).
 Located on historic Ft Sam Houston, the "Home of Army Medicine," the hospital is also home to SAMMC Pedatrics Center (SAMPC) inpatient pediatric services with a 21 bed inpatient service, 6 bed PICU, 7 bed Heme/Onc Service, and a Pediatric Procedural Sedation Unit.
 In addition, a large number of pediatric subspecialty services are offered and based out of the new tower to include Pediatric Cardiology, Child and Adolescent Psychiatry, Developmental Pediatrics, Pediatric Endocrinology, Pediatric Gastroenterology, Genetics, Pediatric Infectious Disease, Pediatric Nephrology, Pediatric Neurology, Pediatric Pulmonology, and Pediatric Surgery.
 SAMMC is also the headquarters for both SAUSHEC GME and the Pediatric Residency.

 WHASC is located on Lackland Air Force Base, the location of Air Force basic training.
 Following BRAC, construction has begun to convert the hospital into a state–of-the-art outpatient surgical and primary care clinic.
 Currently the medical home to over 14,000 dependent pediatric patients, WHASC offers residents the opportunity to rotate through and participate in a high-volume, high-flow clinic that has set the standard for how a medical home should function within the military training environment.